-Arkansas has a challenging bar test for those who want to become a licensed attorneys.
+Arkansas has a challenging bar test for those who want to become licensed attorneys.
 The exam lasts two days, much like in California.
 Furthermore, the amount of state and local laws examined in the bar test appears to be higher in this state than in others.

 The bar exam in Washington is rigorous.
 With three law schools in Washington, including out-of-state learners from Seattle, the state generates many legal students.
 You must prepare for the Washington bar exam if you intend to take it.
-You could consider Oregon right next door, but they’re also ranked fifth in terms of particular challenges faced.
+You could consider Oregon right next door, but they’re also ranked fifth in terms of challenges faced.

-Many experts advise taking the Multistate Bar Exam if you intend to move out of state in the future after college, etc. If the state you relocate to also uses a Multistate Bar Exam, it is easier for you to be accepted to the legal profession in that particular “easiest state.”
+Many experts advise taking the Multistate Bar Exam if you intend to move out of state in the future after college, etc. If the state you relocate to also uses a Multistate Bar Exam, it is easier for you to be accepted into the legal profession in that particular “easiest state.”

 Most people will be left to speculate about the factual differences between the bar exams because it’s impossible to have the same set of people take all of them as if it were their first time.
 Nevertheless, looking at the data, it’s evident that some bar exams are elementary compared to others.

 To be clear, Wisconsin’s bar is by far the most manageable state for more people to gain bar admission, assuming you have a W.I. law diploma.
-Wisconsin has unique laws including a “diploma privilege,” which means that these students don’t have to take or pass or take the state’s exam to become a practicing lawyer if they attended law school in the state.
+Wisconsin has unique laws, including a “diploma privilege,” which means that these students don’t have to take or pass or take the state’s exam to become a practicing lawyer if they attended law school in the state.

-Here we look at scores required versus the rate to pass the bar exam.
-Some bars have a super low scaled score, so we can measure that and say Alabama, Minnesota, Missouri, New Mexico, North Dakota tie as the easiest.
+Here we look at the scores required versus the rate to pass the bar exam.
+Some bars have a super low scaled score, so we can measure that and say Alabama, Minnesota, Missouri, New Mexico, and North Dakota tie as the easiest.
 They both have the same meager minimum passing score on the Multistate Professional Responsibility Examination (MPRE.).
 Other bar takers say that the South Dakota bar is still the easiest due to its 2013 93% bar passage rate.
 Overall, past scores are not an intelligent way to judge, as the UBE has changed a lot of scores.